Skip to content

 The first session is your best opportunity to demonstrate your app’s value.

 If users have to figure things out on their own, they’re likely to drop off.
-That’s why the most effective apps guide target users toward value within the first 30 seconds.
+That’s why the most effective apps can deliver results within the first 30 seconds.

 YNAB does this well.
 As soon as you open the app, it asks you to set a few basic spending targets.
 You don’t need to enter detailed amounts, just estimates.
 Within seconds, you’re already personalizing your budget and moving toward a meaningful first outcome.